mlab817/faqs/src/biotech-program/what-are-the-major-technologiesproducts-funded-under-b4rd-that-are-already-being-used-by-farmers-and.md

 ---
  title: What are the major technologies/products funded under B4RD that are already being used by farmers and for validation or upscaling?

-tags: ["major","technologiesproducts","funded","brd","already","used","farmers","validation","upscaling"]

  ---

-### BIOTECH PROGRAM
+## BIOTECH PROGRAM

-## What are the major technologies/products funded under B4RD that are already being used by farmers and for validation or upscaling?
+# What are the major technologies/products funded under B4RD that are already being used by farmers and for validation or upscaling?

  - Technologies generated used by farmers and other end-users: